tristan-greffe/feathers-quasar-boilerplate/README.md

 $yarn test:client
 ```

+> [!IMPORTANT]
-⚠️ To run the client-side tests, you must first run the web app.
+> To run the client-side tests, you must first run the web app.

 ## Contributing